Last Updated: 01.03.2022

 For users of our mobile app, Parents can choose permissions to allow push notifications to, and camera and photo access by, Children.
 Parents should consider enabling parental controls to help prevent Children from changing permissions you have chosen.
 Most devices provide ways to set these controls through device settings.

-No problem!
 Contact us and let us know what time would work better for you, and we will try to accommodate.

 We would like to talk to you!
 Leave your phone number and we will call you back.